 Notes

-- Water-to-egg ratio matters; the more water you have compared to eggs, the longer the cooking time will be.
+• Water-to-egg ratio matters because the more water you have compared to eggs, the longer the cooking time will be.

-- When it comes to the stovetop cooking method, the more eggs you add to the water, the slower the cooking process will be.
+• The more eggs you add to the water, the slower the cooking process will be.
 I cook four eggs at a time and about eight for a large pot.
-Something to keep in mind- fridge-cold eggs will cool the water around them, so adding too many will alter the cooking time.
+Part of the reason is that fresh-from-the-fridge eggs will cool the water around them, so adding too many can alter the cooking time.

-- Set a timer because soft-boiled eggs can be finicky, and prepare your ice bath while you wait.
+• Set a timer because soft-boiled eggs can be finicky, and prepare an ice bath while you wait.

 Megan S.